Kuching Urban Transportation System: Shelving

 However, on 1 September 2018, the Chief Minister of Sarawak announced that the project has been placed on hold, citing that the funds allocated to the project will instead be used to build basic amenities for Sarawak's rural areas.
-Eventually, in July 2019, the Chief Minister of Sarawak said that the new LRT project will be built using artificial intelligence (AI) technology which will remove the need for conventional rails and bringing down the cost of the project, which culminated into adopting the Autonomous Rail Rapid Transit system from China.
+Eventually, in July 2019, the Chief Minister of Sarawak said that the new LRT project will be built using artificial intelligence (AI) technology which will remove the need for conventional rails and bringing down the cost of the project, which culminated into adopting the Autonomous Rapid Transit system from China.

-Current ART proposal
+Current ART system

-A guided bi-articulated buses at Yibin ART T1 line.
+A guided bi-articulated buses at Yibin ART T1 line in China.

-In September 2019, the government of Sarawak ultimately decided to go with China's Autonomous Rail Rapid Transit (ART) system than LRT due to its more affordable cost where the state transport minister said it will be ready by 2022.
-The Premier of Sarawak, Abang Abdul Rahman Johari Abang Openg had initially promised to build the first Kuching ART soon to avoid rising costs, with Chinese companies offering their expertise to collaborate in the construction.
-In April 2022, Premier Abang Abdul Rahman Johari Abang Openg disclosed to the Singaporean English daily newspaper, The Straits Times that the ART system will likely consist of 52.6 km of route and is expected to begin construction in the third quarter of the same year, with a projected operational date of 2025.
+In September 2019, the Government of Sarawak ultimately decided to go with China's Autonomous Rapid Transit (ART) system than LRT due to its more affordable cost where the Minister of Transport for Sarawak, Dato Sri Lee Kim Shin said it will be ready by 2022.
+The Premier of Sarawak, Datuk Patinggi Abang Johari Abang Openg had initially promised to build the first Kuching ART soon to avoid rising costs, with Chinese companies offering their expertise to collaborate in the construction.
+In April 2022, the Premier disclosed to the Singaporean English daily newspaper, The Straits Times that the ART system will likely consist of 52.6 km of route and is expected to begin construction in the third quarter of the same year, with a projected operational date of 2025.

 A prototype of the Kuching ART (guided bi-articulated bus powered by hydrogen) undergoing an engineering run.

 In August 2023, the state received its first hydrogen-powered ART vehicle prototype and went through an engineering run for two months until September, where it then went through a proof-of-concept testing in November.
 Besides ART vehicles, Sarawak Metro will procure an additional 55 hydrogen buses which will serve as part of the first and last mile connectivity for the system which are still currently in trial operation since January 2020.